robjm16/Business_Applications_Compendium/README.md

 ## The Business of Data Science
 _A compendium of articles, research reports and other resources focused on the application of data science (including artificial intelligence) to the business world._

-_McKinsey (the consulting firm) and The Wall Street Journal provide the most comprehensive stores of AI-related information.
+_McKinsey (the consulting firm) and The Wall Street Journal provide the most comprehensive repositories of AI-related information.
 They are covered below, followed by other information sources_

 #### McKinsey
-Brings considerable research and analyses under an [Analytics Insights](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights) landing page on its website.
+Brings considerable research and analysis under an [Analytics Insights](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights) landing page on its website.

 An [interactive tool](https://www.mckinsey.com/featured-insights/artificial-intelligence/visualizing-the-uses-and-potential-impact-of-ai-and-other-analytics) lets you explore 400 business use cases, covering 19 industries and nine business functions.
+The tool also let's you see the most likely data science techniques (e.g., regression, neural network) for each business objective.

 Other notable McKinsey pieces: